gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 `ForeignKey` and `relationship` are both in the parent model, the child model has no knowledge of the relationship.

 ---

+##### Lazy:

+If you dont use the lazy keyword areguemt and you query the parent object from the database, it will only retreve the person object. if you call the relationship in the person object to get all of the child objects, that will run a second select query to fetch all of the child objects related to the parent.

 ##### And you're done...